OXYOPIA; An extremely heightened acuteness of the eyesight resulting from increased sensibility of the retina.

 Oliver backs up his old-school techniques:

 “It has to be seen to be believed!
-I developed the spinning cardboard animation technique VJing in nightclubs back in Leeds in the 90’s.
-The cardboard block’s out light from the projector at exactly 21 frames per second (slightly less than what we are accustomed too), creating one of the most visually mystifying, yet beautifully simple effects that I’ve still never seen bettered.
+I learnt the spinning cardboard VJing technique working in nightclubs in the 90’s.
+The cardboard block’s out light from the projector at exactly 13 frames per second, creating one of the most visually mystifying, yet beautifully simple effects that I’ve still never seen bettered!
 It is a high-octane illusion that will leave one scratching one’s head!”

 “The music has been made to adapt to the shape of the hall.
 We recorded a lot of the sounds you will hear in Morecambe Bay, Lancaster town centre and Williamson Park.
 We then played them back inside the dome and recorded the results.
 I later added synthesis and beats.
-It gives me great pleasure hear it come together like this in the gallery.”
+It gives me great pleasure hear it come together like this, in this incredible space.”

 OXYOPIA at the Ashton Memorial Gallery, Lancaster from Sunday May 18 through July 26.
 Further details can be found on the Lancaster City Council’s website